1) Reliable Smart Contracts: State-of-the-art, Applications, Challenges and Future Directions

 This track of ISOLA intends to explore how computer aided verification techniques can be leveraged to master this challenge.
 We look for algorithmic and tool-supported approaches that aim at making the behaviour of software and CPS systems understandable.

-Alessandro Fantechi (Università di Firenze),
+Alessandro Fantechi (Università di Firenze, Italy)

 Anne Haxthausen (Technical University of Denmark)

-The aim of this track is to discuss (1) how distributed computing can change the domain of railway signaling and train control systems, and (2) how formal techniques can help to address challenges arising from this change.
+The aim of this track is to discuss (1) how distributed computing can change the domain of railway signaling and train control systems, and (2) how formal methods can help to address challenges arising from this change.

 The growingly wide deployment of ERTMS-ETCS systems on high speed lines as well as on freight corridors is already a witness to the possible achievements of high safety standards by means of distributed control algorithms that span over geographical areas and are able to safely control large physical systems.
 In ERTMS-ETCS the guarantee of global properties (such as safety) emerges from the conformance of the subsystems to well-established communication protocols and standards.
+Formal methods are already one of the technologies used within railway industries, and the Shift2Rail program insists on the synergy of formal methods and standardised interfaces for a seamless connection of independent (formally specified) equipments and devices through well-defined interfaces can guarantee global dependability properties.

 Anyway, most of the crucial decisions needed to guarantee safety are still taken at centralized places (such as the Radio Block Centre – RBC), and the topology of such systems can be considered as a two layers network, the lower layer being just a connection of mobile systems with a centralized unit (the RBC), while the higher layer connects through a fixed network the RBCs with each other and the traffic management systems.

 Following an increasingly popular trend for Cyber-Physical Systems, a more dynamic network connection among mobile components can be envisaged, in which decisions are actually taken in a distributed way, with some form of distributed consensus algorithms.
-An example is the virtual coupling concept, in which the strict cross control between coupled trains has to be negotiated locally, while the global behavior of the set of coupled trains has to follow the rules dictated by the ETCS control system.
-Another example is given by proposals of distributed interlocking systems, where the route reservation is a global concept to be negotiated between the nodes.
+An example is the virtual coupling concept, in which the strict cross-control between coupled trains has to be negotiated locally, while the global behavior of the set of coupled trains has to follow the rules dictated by the ETCS control system.
+Another example is given by proposals of fully distributed interlocking systems, where the route reservation is a global concept to be negotiated between the nodes.

 Pros and Cons of distributing vital decisions is a matter of active research, especially considering that the increasing importance of communication raises the need of uncertainty being taken into account in a railway control system: is the same safety level achievable by distributed decisions w.r.t. centralised ones?
-How formal techniques can guarantee safety in such context?
+How formal methods can guarantee safety in such context?
 What about availability, interoperability, cybersecurity?

 Following the success of the first DisCoRail meeting held in 2019, the track aims for a fruitful discussion on these topics between researchers and experts from industry and academia that have addressed these aspects in research and development projects.